Student movements in Korea

-The first Korean student movement begun in 1919, when students took part in the Sam-il Movement of 1 March to call for the end of Japanese colonization.
+The first Korean student movement begun in 1919, when students took part in the March First Movement to call for the end of Japanese colonization.
 The student movement has since then played a major part in several big political changes in Korea.
 Before liberation of Korea from Japanese rule in 1945, the main focus of the student movement was opposing this rule and demanding Korea's independence.
 After 1945, the student movements were mainly concerned with righting alleged wrongs in the Korean government.
 Students rose for instance against the South Korea's government of Syngman Rhee after the allegedly rigged elections in March 1960.
 1980 marked a turning point in the South Korean student movement.
 After the Gwangju massacre in May 1980, the student movement got a clear vision, based on Marxism.
 Student activism is still common on the 21st century South Korean political scene.